parthparashar1647/HackerCamp2018/README.md

 3. install dedupe : ``` pip install dedupe ```
 4. open terminal and type : ``` python innovaccer.py ```

-The reason for using dedupe and approach used by dedupe is discussed in the Approach.pptx.
+The reason for using dedupe and approach used by dedupe is discussed in the HackerCamp Summer2018.pptx.

 Kindly copy all contents in one folder to avoid errors